moemenhafez/assignment/README.md

-i installed navbar using bootsrap i installed mui' had problems with it so i searched about it i installed a slider using mui made 8 commits pushed it to github
+i installed navbar using bootsrap i installed mui' had problems with it so i searched about it i installed a slider using mui  and ai from visual studio made 8 commits pushed it to github